dl1bz/svxlinkdb4rptr/README.md

 ...
 ```

+This program is free software; you can redistribute it and/or modify it.
-This codebase is a "work in progress"...
+This codebase is a "work in progress","as is" without any kind of support.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 73 Heiko, DL1BZ